trivialsec/ingress-controller-waf/README.md

 This occurs when the ingress container entrypoint script cannot access the root CA certificate that was created using `make gencerts` because it will actually delete it's own copy of the root CA cert on purpose before nginx starts serving requests.

-To solve this error, simply run `make build-ingress` and then `make up` again
+To solve this error, simply run `make build` and then `make up` again

-## File not found /etc/letsencrypt/ssl-dhparams.pem

-This occurs when your docker volume "letsencrypt-datadir" has been deleted.
-This volume is shared between both certbot and ingress containers and container this file (along with any Let's encrypt certificates issued).

-To solve this problem all you need to do is to build and then run certbot before running ingress again. i.e. `make build-certbot` and then `make up` again

-## File not found /etc/letsencrypt/options-ssl-nginx.conf

-Same as "ssl-dhparams.pem" above, with the same solution

 ## nginx host not found in upstream